The Manual of the Psi

 Random (Dice Roll) Method

 Despite their general laundry list of super-powers, psis are merely normal humans 'where it counts'.
 When rolling up ability scores for a psi, use table A to generate their Strength and Endurance, then table B for their Fighting and Agility.
-Finally, use table D for Reason, Intuition, and Psyche, as these are usually rather high in psi-active characters, above and beyond those scores seen in typical people (on average).
+Finally, use table D for Reason, Intuition, and Psyche, as these are usually high in psi-active characters, above and beyond those scores seen in average people.

-A psi may then roll on table A to determine his or her initial Resources rank.
-They also begin play with a Popularity score of zero.
+Roll on table A to determine the initial Resources rank of a psi-active character.
+Psis generally begin play with a Popularity score of zero.
 Add up his or her Health and Karma totals as normal, along with Negative and Mental Health scores.
-Psis do not have access to hyperexhaustive or hyperkinetic ability ranks.
+Considered human in nature, psis do not have access to hyperexhaustive or hyperkinetic ability ranks.

 Table 1: Rank Generation